Introduction

 Weather

-To be honest, mountain weather is unpredictable, and changeable.
-Most of the weather apps and news will not be too reliable in advance.
-To clarify, we hiked it end of June, and all the days were sunny, with only one rainy night.
+To be honest, mountain weather is unpredictable and changeable.
+Most weather apps and news sources won’t be very reliable in advance.
+To clarify, we hiked it at the end of June, and all the days were sunny, with only one rainy night.
 While our weather forecast was different.

 Best time to Hike the Half TMB

-Officially, the TMB opens from mid-June to Mid-September.
+Officially, the TMB is open from mid-June to mid-September.

 - Mid-June is a great time to hike the TMB as the trail will be almost empty.
-But you will have to deal with snow-covered section on the trail or won’t be able to use the variant you wanted to.
+But you will have to deal with a snow-covered section on the trail, or you won’t be able to use the variant you wanted to.

-- End-June is probably the best time to be on the TMB.
-Most of the snow is already melted and what’s left is trekkable.
-Plus, the crowd will not yet be there.
-And you will not need to organise everything in advance.
+- The end of June is probably the best time to be on the TMB.
+Most of the snow is already melted, and what’s left is trekkable.
+Plus, the crowd will not be there yet.
+And you will not need to organize everything in advance.
 (That is the time we chose)

-- Mid-July and August is the busiest time on the trek but also the one where the trail will be fully available.
+- Mid-July and August are the busiest times on the trek, but also the ones when the trail will be fully available.

 - September will again be less crowded.
-But the weather will also become colder and with higher chances of rain.
+But the weather will also become colder, with a higher chance of rain.

 How difficult is the Half TMB

 It is a demanding trail, you are looking at long days with breath-taking views.
-Most importantly, you will ascent to the mountain and descent to the valley.
+Most importantly, you will ascend to the mountain and descend to the valley.
 And above all, some days you will walk over 1000m up/down.
-What can affect the most your trail is your decision about staying in refuge or camping.
-As a camper, you will have to carry more gears and your backpack will be heavier.
+What can affect your trail the most is your decision about whether to stay in the refuge or camp.
+As a camper, you will have to carry more gear, and your backpack will be heavier.

 Read: Tour du Mont Blanc Packing List: Essential Hiking Gear for Your Adventure